 Complex Assay Development Workflows

 ELISA assay protocols traditionally have complex workflows that include several time-intensive wash steps.
-Most alternative immunoassays, by contrast, such as Meso Scale Discovery (MSD) Electrochemilumiscence assays, Luminex Bead Based assays, AlphaLISA, and flow-cytometry, have streamlined and collapsed protocols for easy plate preparation without wash steps.
+Most alternative immunoassays, by contrast, such as Meso Scale Discovery (MSD) Electrochemiluminescence assays, Luminex Bead Based assays, AlphaLISA, and flow-cytometry, have streamlined and collapsed protocols for easy plate preparation without wash steps.
 For example, protocols without multiple wash steps are possible with flow-cytometry and bead-based multiplexing because the bead takes up most of the optical path of the laser in the detection system.
 A single wash step is, therefore, sufficient to remove almost all the background signal from unbound detection antibody.

 Single end-point assays

 ELISA allows assay of only one analyte at a time and so is not conducive to the time-saving and reagent-saving multiplexing of target proteins.
-With ELISA, three separate assays are required to test three analytes; however, Electrochemilumiscence assays, AlphaLISA, and multiplexed assays using flow cytometry enables testing multiple analytes in the same assay.
-For instance, MSD Electrochemilumiscence assays allows multiplex panels of up to 10 analytes and Bead based Luminex assays allows mulitplex panels of up to 50 analytes simultaneously.
+With ELISA, three separate assays are required to test three analytes; however, Electrochemiluminescence assays, AlphaLISA, and multiplexed assays using flow cytometry enables testing multiple analytes in the same assay.
+For instance, MSD Electrochemiluminescence assays allows multiplex panels of up to 10 analytes and Bead based Luminex assays allows mulitplex panels of up to 50 analytes simultaneously.
 With flow cytometry, multiplexing is possible because of encoding technology.
 As an example, beads can be encoded by labeling with different dyes, then differentially coated with the antigens of interest.
 Because of the different dye encoding, these beads can be mixed together, and detected based on their fluorescence intensity, allowing simultaneous evaluation of antibody binding to multiple soluble antigens in the same assay.
 Encoding also permits simultaneous assay of differential antibody binding to cell-surface expressed antigens by mixing together different cell lines encoded with different dyes.

 With flow cytometry and multiplexed bead- or cell-based assay, therefore, only one assay need be run to test interactions among dozens of protein pairs.
 Ultimately, this ability to multiplex reduces the number of assays that must be run to screen a number of antibody candidates, thus enabling researchers to miniaturize their reagent and sample requirements across a candidate screening program.